IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

-# ROCStories and Story-Cloze-Test(SCT) Analysis
+# Analysis of Story-Cloze-Test(SCT) and ROCStories

-Analysis on ROCStories and related SCT task with its history, developments and future works.
+Analysis of SCT challenge and ROCStories with their histories, developments and future works.
 We focus on the crowd-sourcing details, previous frameworks and unsolved problems.

 Contributed by Yuqiang Xie, National Engineering Laboratory for Information Security Technologies, IIE, CAS.

 ## Introduction

-Firstly, Mostafazadeh et al. (2016) proposed ROCStories dataset, which is a collection of crowd-sourced complete five sentence stories through Amazon MTurk.
-With a theme, each story follows a character through a fairly simple series of events to a conclusion.
-We usually call the first four sentences 'plot', and the last one 'ending'.
+To evaluate a story comprehension system, Mostafazadeh et al. (2017) introduced the **Story Cloze Test (SCT)** where the system is given a four-sentence story plot (or context) and two alternative endings.
+Each ending is labeled by *right ending* and *wrong ending*.
+The objective of the system is to choose the right ending for a story.
+Mostafazadeh et al. (2017) also provided the **ROCStories** dataset which is a large-scale but unlabeled dataset as the training set.
+ROCStories is a collection of crowd-sourced completed ﬁve-sentence stories through Amazon Mechanical Turk (MTurk) workers.
 To some degree, it can be seen as an unlabeled source with no negative sample.
+Each story in ROCStories follows a character through a sequence of events to a conclusion.
+Originally, the system can be trained on ROCStories and evaluated on the validation and testing sets given by SCT challenge.

-The prompt to the crowd-sourcing is the following points:
+The prompt to the crowd-sourcing of ROCStories is as followings:

 **The prompt of ROCStories**